Telephony

 By Sys-Metrics· ·

-Before you start: what we’re building
+Before you start: what we are building

 Plan: Users 100–149, hunt groups 200–209, features 7xx.
-Main DID +1-555-0100 → Reception (or AA).
-Open hours 09:00–17:00, after-hours → voicemail.
+Main DID +1-555-0100 to Reception or AA.
+Open 09:00–17:00.
+After-hours to voicemail.

 Applies to

 NEC SV9100/SL2100 via WebPro/PCPro.
 Phones: IP/SIP/DTL.
-Trunks: SIP or Analog (CO/FXO).
-Concepts map 1:1 across these systems.
+Trunks: SIP or analog.

-Name an extension (what people see)
+Name an extension

 15-01: Extension Basic Setup